saakshh/sentiment-analysis-platform/README.md

 This is a full-stack web application that fetches historical financial news for a given stock ticker, performs sentiment analysis on the headlines using a FinBERT model, and displays the daily average sentiment on an interactive dashboard.

 ---
+## Purpose & Insights

+This tool is designed to provide a quick, visual understanding of the media sentiment surrounding a public company.
+By selecting a stock ticker and fetching the 7-day history, a user can instantly see:

+- **Sentiment Trend:** Whether the news narrative for the stock has been trending positive, negative, or neutral over the past week.
+- **Daily Average Score:** A single, aggregated score for each day, which smooths out the noise from individual articles and provides a clearer picture of that day's overall tone.

+Essentially, this platform helps answer the question: **"What has the general feeling of the news been for this company recently?"**

+---

 ## System Architecture